coffee makers icon

 The Breville Barista Express espresso machine is still a great option 10 years after release.

-The only real issue with the Barista Express is its age.
-Breville has improved all aspects of its espresso machines in the last decade which has left the Barista Express behind.
+The only real issue with the Barista Express is its been left behind.
+Breville has improved all aspects of its espresso machines in the last decade.
 When you can get it for $600-650 then it’s still really excellent value as it’s a superb machine.
 But anything above that and you are much better off paying the relatively small amount extra for the Barista Pro or Touch.

-7. Breville ESP8XL Cafe Roma Espresso Machine – Best Budget
+7. Breville Bambino Espresso Machine – Best Budget

 Pros